nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 The legal hold will be removed for **all the documents displayed on the page**.
 {{/callout}}

-### Visualising retention / legal hold status easily
+### Visualising Retention/Legal Hold Status

-To help to easily visualize if any documents are under retention or legal hold when you're navigating your files, we added a - hidden by default - column we named "flags column".
-This column gives some extra details about the documents, such as if the document is a favorite, is under nuxeo-coldstorage or if it's under retention or legal hold.
+To help to easily visualize if any documents are under retention or legal hold when browsing, we added a - hidden by default - column named "flags column". </br>
+This column gives some extra details about the documents, such as if the document is a favorite, is under cold storage or if it's under retention or legal hold.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Retention Management/Functional Overview/Flags Screenshot